-Practical info: the FEIN, the key document before signing your mortgage in Spain
+Practical guide: the FEIN, the key document before signing your mortgage in Spain

 Table of Contents

-The FEIN stands for Ficha Europea de Información Normalizada (European Standardised Information Sheet), a compulsory document that the bank or lender must give you before you sign your mortgage.
-It gives precise details of the loan granted.
-The FEIN is a requirement of the European Credit Directive, which aims to ensure transparency and comparability between different loan offers.
+The FEIN is the Ficha Europea de Información Normalizada (European Standardised Information Sheet), a mandatory document that the bank or lender must provide to you before signing your mortgage.
+It details the agreed loan precisely.
+The FEIN meets a requirement of the European Credit Directive, which aims to ensure transparency and comparability between different loan offers.

-This standardized document clearly and comprehensively sets out the essential information relating to your loan:
+This standardised document clearly and comprehensively presents the essential information related to your loan:

-• APR (Annual Percentage Rate, which expresses the overall cost of a loan)
+• The APR (Annual Percentage Rate, which expresses the overall cost of a loan)

 • The possibility of early repayment

-The bank must give you the FEIN at least 10 days before you sign the deed of sale at the notary's office.
-This period allows you to :
+The bank must give you the FEIN at least 10 days before signing the authentic deed at the notary's office.
+This period allows you to:

 • Read the document in detail